Mastering Slow Smoked Brisket

 A consistent low temperature is key to slow smoking brisket.
 Aim for a smoker temperature between 225°F and 250°F (107°C to 121°C).
 Use hardwoods like oak, hickory, or mesquite for authentic smoky flavor.
 Fruit woods such as apple or cherry add a milder, sweeter note.

-Maintain steady airflow and monitor the temperature closely.
-Avoid opening the smoker too often, as this causes heat loss and prolongs cooking time.
+Maintain steady airflow.
+Monitor the temperature closely.
+Avoid opening the smoker too often.
+This causes heat loss and prolongs cooking time.

 Smoking the Brisket